 2. Update CodeGen to emit checks to see if the current quantum has

-IL.
-I'm not sure how exactly you'd detect that w/o putting an abstraction
+the IL.
+I'm not sure how exactly you'd detect that w/o putting an

-eliminate the check also and only do it for user defined loops.
+bounded you could eliminate the check also and only do it for user

 From: users-bounces at lists.ironpython.com

 [mailto:users-bounces at lists.ironpython.com] On Behalf Of Markus Hajek